 Phase IV: Launch Day

-This is the stage where all your planning and preparation comes together.
+This is the stage where all your planning and preparation come together.
 From press releases and web pages going live to the public unveiling of the product, often at a trade show or other industry event.
 Months worth of hard work is set in motion.
 You're now able to step back and observe, ensuring that everything goes smoothly—and making necessary adjustments if it doesn't.
-You can also start watching for initial positive or negative reaction to the launch.
+You can also start watching for an initial positive or negative reaction to the launch.
 And don't forget to enjoy it!

 Phase V: Post-launch and Follow-up | 3+ months after launch, depending on the length of your sales cycle

 - Use metrics to monitor launch performance and compare with initial objectives.

 - Gather feedback from customers, sales, and channel partners.